chelseachel/vue-handy-pagination/README.md

 </script>
 ```

-Bind different variables, to customize color or other styles.
+#### Bind different variables, to customize color or other styles.
 Please reference the props below.
-#### Example
 ```vue
 <template>
   <pagination